Geeny616/proof-of-settlement/README.md

 This modulo can be used to create authentic proofs inside QR codes attached to swag or any object to claim tokens/NFTs.

+** Initially the modulo also provides the easy production of QR codes in large numbers without having the need to alter or make additions into the contract which is a huge save on time, data and dev costs.

 ## Social